 Penalties and Sanctions

-Acting after the ball is dead can lead to warnings or even penalty runs.
-The umpire decides whether the action was intentional or accidental based on the spirit of the game.
+Inaction after the ball has gone dead could result in warnings or penalty runs.
+The umpire will decide if the move was intentional or accidental, based on the nature of the sport.

 Impact on Gameplay